 If you’ve got $30,000 profit as a Sole Proprietor (or an LLC without the S-Corp election), your business will pay about 15.3% of $30,000 ($30K x .153 = $4,590).
 Now, this is a ballpark estimate but it’s the quickest way to get a close ballpark estimate without spending 18 hours calculating things.
 Now, let’s say you’re an S-Corp with $30,000 profit–my professional minimum is a $30K salary, so let’s say you paid yourself a $30K salary–now your profit is at $0, but you’ll pay a total of 15.3% (half paid by your business and half paid by you as the employee) of that $30K salary.
 So guess what, you pay the exact same amount.

 Now let’s see what happens when profit is a little bit higher.
 Let’s say profit is $50,000 for the year.
 As a Sole Proprietor, you’ll pay about $7,650 in taxes.
 As an S-Corp, let’s say you pay yourself a salary of $30K.
 You’ll pay 15.3% of that ($4,590).
 As an S-Corp, your profit is going to be reduced by your salary (this is NOT the case for businesses without the S-Corp election), so the profit of the S-Corp is now $20K. ($50K – $30K salary).
 And guess what, that $20K is tax free.
 Woop Woop!
+(You’ll still pay regular income tax based on your personal tax bracket, but you save all that self employment tax).
 So in the $50K example, you can see that there is a tax benefit: the Sole Prop paid $7,650 and the S-Corp paid just $4,590.

 Spend your money!
 My personal favorite way to lower your tax liability–especially in the beginning–is to invest!
 Outsource the things you don’t want to do–this lowers your profit and thus your tax liability, and it frees up your time.
 Once you get to a point where you’ve basically outsourced everything you wanted to, you’ve invested and up-leveled your systems, processes, equipment, softwares, etc., and you STILL have $30K+ in profits at the end of the year, S-Corp is going to be your best bet.